sadra-safaei/imu-step-counter/README.md

 | Minimum peak distance |                         0.35 s |
 | Peak detection        |      `scipy.signal.find_peaks` |

-For some running experiments, the parameters were adjusted experimentally.
-In particular, one running condition used a **3 Hz cutoff frequency** and a **1.05 g threshold**.
+For the evaluated running condition, the processing parameters were adjusted experimentally.
+One running test used a **3 Hz cutoff frequency** and a **1.05 g threshold**.

 ---